 Remember that while semi-permanents are safe, using them frequently can dry out your hair, depending on the product used.

-In general, color lasts around 28 washes.
+In general, semi-permanent hair color lasts around 3 to 6 washes.
 This number varies by individual and is influenced by how often you wash your hair, the products you use, and even the temperature of your shower.

 For longer-lasting semi-permanents, look for color-maintaining products like shampoos or conditioners that deposit more pigment.
 Showering in cooler water and less often helps color stay in your hair.

 While semi-permanent hair colors are designed to fade over time, there are a few tips you can follow to help make them last longer: